Code-Institute-Submissions/milestone-68/README.md

 ### Frameworks

 * Bootstrap 4 to build the front-end.
-I really liked the layout of the [Small Business Template](#https://startbootstrap.com/template/small-business) on Bootstrap and used this for my inspiration of my index page.
+I really liked the layout of the [Small Business Template](#https://startbootstrap.com/template/small-business) on Bootstrap and used this as my inspiration for my index page.
 * Micro framework [Flask](#https://flask.palletsprojects.com/en/1.1.x/), to build the backend.

 ### Colours

-I wanted to use a fairly neutral colour scheme by sticking to black, grey, white and with a hint of colour by adding a orange colour to make certain elements and text stand out.
-I wanted to create a envoiment where a user can see what it wants straight away.
+I wanted to use a fairly neutral colour scheme by sticking to black, grey and white, with a hint of colour by adding a orange to make certain elements and text stand out.
+I wanted to create an environment where a user is directed where it wants straight away.

 * Colours used throughout the web-site:
   * Navigation bar/footer: - ![#333333](https://via.placeholder.com/15/333333/000000?text=+)